hinsenchan/mobile_fitness_app_mockup/README.md

 # Credits

-This software mockup was developed by Khushali Bhatt, Hinsen Chan, Ashwini Nalage, Benjamin Sorlie at Santa Clara University in Fall 2014.
+This software concept was developed by Khushali Bhatt, Hinsen Chan, Ashwini Nalage, Benjamin Sorlie at Santa Clara University in Fall 2014.